spacetelescope/jwst/docs/jwst/photom/main.rst

 The exact nature of the calibration information loaded from the reference file and applied to the science data depends on the instrument mode.

-This step relies on having wavelength information available for the input image (see below) and therefore the :ref:`assign_wcs <assign_wcs_step>` step *must* be applied before executing the photom step.
+This step relies on having wavelength information available when working on spectroscopic data (see below) and therefore the :ref:`assign_wcs <assign_wcs_step>` step *must* be applied before executing the photom step.

 Upon successful completion of this step, the status keyword S_PHOTOM will be set to COMPLETE.